lukin-deema/simple-controls/readme.txt

 		2. if callback{action} change default of {action} to true ({action}=> deleting, inserting, sorting, editing, columnInserting, columnDeleting)
 		3. when 'headers' not define check all data for object keys and get unique keys v1.0.4
-		1. change callbackInserting -> function(result, updatedItem){ } , can redefine 'newItem' if necessary, when 'updatedItem'!=undefined it replace 'newItem'
+		1. change callbackInserting -> function(result[, updatedItem]){ } , can redefine 'newItem' if necessary, when 'updatedItem'!=undefined it replace 'newItem'
-		2. change callbackEditing -> function(result, updatedItem){ } , can redefine 'newItem' if necessary, when 'updatedItem'!=undefined it replace 'newItem'
+		2. change callbackEditing -> function(result[, updatedItem]){ } , can redefine 'newItem' if necessary, when 'updatedItem'!=undefined it replace 'newItem'
-		3. change callbackColumnInserting -> function(result, updatedItem){ } , can redefine 'newColumnName' if necessary, when 'updatedItem'!=undefined it replace 'newColumnName'
+		3. change callbackColumnInserting -> function(result[, updatedItem]){ } , can redefine 'newColumnName' if necessary, when 'updatedItem'!=undefined it replace 'newColumnName'
-		4. change inner option 'sortDescriptors' from [SortDescriptor,..] to  {header1:SortDescriptor,...}
+		4. change inner option 'sortDescriptors' from array [SortDescriptor,..] to object {header1:SortDescriptor,...}
-		5. change callbackSorting -> function(result, updtedSortName, updatedSortAsc){ } , can redefine 'updtedSortName' and 'updatedSortAsc' if necessary, when values!=undefined it replace old values
+		5. change callbackSorting -> function(result[, updtedSortName, updatedSortAsc]){ } , can redefine 'updtedSortName' and 'updatedSortAsc' if necessary, when values!=undefined it replace old values
+		6. add 'hiddenHeaders', header witch doesnot show

 	options:
 		{v1.0.0}  headers: --default=[], array of string [headers[0],...,headers[n]] {v1.0.0}  data: --default=[], can be added using addItems method [{headers[i]: value,..., headers[n]: value},{...}]